ink-analyzer/ink-analyzer/README.md

 and its ink! entity specific [submodules](/crates/analyzer/src/analysis/diagnostics).

 ### 2. [IR (ink-analyzer-ir)](/crates/ir)
-This crate implements types and utilities for parsing ink! smart contract code into ink! intermediate representations (IRs) and abstractions.
+This crate implements types, abstractions and utilities for parsing ink! smart contract code into ink! intermediate representations (IRs) and abstractions.

 It uses rust-analyzer's [ra_ap_syntax](https://docs.rs/ra_ap_syntax/latest/ra_ap_syntax/) crate for generating the syntax tree of the ink! smart contract code that it then converts into ink! entity intermediate representations and abstractions.